wcamarao/pmx/README.md

 So, the `ID` will be excluded from `insert` and `update` statements.

-As previously noted:

-- In this case, the `ID` would still be used in the `update where` clause.
-- Auto generated values are populated back into the struct pointer after `insert` and `update`.
+Auto generated values are populated back into the struct pointer after `insert` and `update`.

 ## ErrInvalidRef